How Repair Providers Are Evaluated in This Network

 The evaluation process moves through four distinct stages:

-4. Periodic re-evaluation — Active listings are subject to re-evaluation on a rolling 12-month cycle.
+- Periodic re-evaluation — Active providers are subject to re-evaluation on a rolling 12-month cycle.
 Providers flagged through the Repair Authority Complaint and Dispute Reference process may be reviewed out-of-cycle.

 The standards applied at each stage are drawn from benchmarks detailed in Repair Contractor Qualification Benchmarks, which documents the minimum thresholds for licensure, insurance, and service continuity required by trade category.